tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

      |       541 |      1624 |         4 |      1432 |         3 |
      +-----------+-----------+-----------+-----------+-----------+

-Suppose that we want aggregations, but aggregations of rows that have some common characteristic.
+Suppose that the requirement is aggregations, but aggregations of rows that have some common characteristic.
-Supposing further, we want to divide the rows into two groups, the ones whose names begin with 'b' and the ones whose names begin with 'c'.
+Supposing further, the rows should be divided into two groups, the ones whose names begin with 'b' and the ones whose names begin with 'c'.
 This can be done by adding a clause [GROUP BY expression].
 For example,